 If you want something that unclips a little easier, particularly if you have big hands, then Camp's full-sized Photon Wire carabiner is worth looking at.
 If you're looking for something a little smaller for racking with but don't want an exposed notch, the Black Diamond Oz has a wire over its notch to prevent snags.

 Ease of Clipping

-This is another area in which this model scored poorly.
-Our testers found that the small size of the carabiner and gate made it difficult to clip, particularly at the end of a long climb when your hands are fatigued.
+The small size of the carabiner and gate made it difficult to clip into as well, particularly at the end of a long climb when your hands are fatigued.

 Ease of Handling

 Our testers found the Nano 22 difficult to handle with bare hands, and almost impossible to use with gloves on.
 Part of these assessments are subjective, and it's hard to say whether it was a challenge to use because most people normally climb with full-sized carabiners and are used to the way they work and feel, or if it's because these really are just too small to work with easily.